Jwan622/dbt-practice/docs/notes_while_writing_dbt_models.md

 | 3700.00      |
 | ... |

 so it seems like different airlines have different ways of implying redemptions.
+The first 3 look like dummy values an airline uses to signify a redemption.

+**Question for myself**:
 1. But wait, do those `total_amounts` correspond to different airlines?
 If all 3 of the weird numbers (-12345678.00, -1.00, 0.00) correspond to different airlines then I'm confident that's how each airline handles free redemptions.
 But what if -1.00 and 0.00 are from the same airline?
 Then they probably mean something different and one of those numbers isn't associated with a redemption.
 But oddly...
 I can't seem to find airline in the data!

 So our schema again: